jgussman/CHIP/README.md

 Step 5: Now you can run all the cells.

-Step 6: Once the pipeline is completed open main_The_Cannon.ipynd.
-You should be able to excute the whole notebook without problems.
+Step 6: Once the pipeline is completed open main_The_Cannon.py.
+You should be able to excute the whole script without problems.
 As soon as the program has completed you can open up TheCannonReports.csv to check the results of the last run.
 You can also go into the Element_Pictures folder to look at a visual representation of how The Cannon did with the testing set.